CharleRoger/Garden/Canon/Languages/Yarlish/Kathurn language.md

 | Non-Human Anim. | -s(u)             | <               |
 | Inanimate       | -l(e), -Ce, -e    |                 |
 ## Case Morphology
 The case system of Kathurn and Central Yarlish in general consists of eight to ten cases.
 These cases have different syntactic functions.
 Morphologically the biggest difference is between the cases which suffix after or before the possessive suffixes.
 The first group of cases, namely genitive, dative, essive and ablative are suffixed before any other inflectional suffix, while the rest is suffixed last.
 The other issue is the marking of direct objects.
 Proto-Yarlish did not have an accusative case, neither do some Lowland Yarlish varieties strictly speaking.
 The means of accusative marking in Kathurn are rather complex.
 The cases which precede possessive suffixes are older and likely predate the affixation of possessive markers.
-Additionally there was the so called **Connective case**, which has been lost in most of Lowland Yarlish and only retained in Kuperian.
+Additionally there was the so called **Connective case** *-i*, which has been lost in most of Lowland Yarlish and only retained in Kuperian.

 The other cases are inventions that happened separately in the successive Yarlish languages.
 They are therefore also different between different Yarlish languages.